A Woman in Berlin: Characters

 The unnamed Narrator is a woman who recounts her life through eight weeks in Berlin at the end of the war.
 She describes herself as a thirty year old "pale faced blonde always dressed in the same winter coat".
 The Narrator lives alone at first in an abandoned apartment but then moves in with the Widow when the Soviets arrive.
 She was a journalist before the war that traveled to numerous countries and speaks different languages, including a bit of Russian and French.
+Her understanding of the Russian language proved useful during the invasion as she served as one of few lines of communication between those residing in Berlin and the Soviet soldiers as if she was "placed on the front line" herself.
 During the stay of the Soviets she is subject to numerous horrific rape attacks which leads her to seek a sexual relationship with lieutenant Anatol and then the Major in order get some sort of "protection" from all other Soviet soldiers.
 These relationships also give her access to food.
 After the Soviets leave, she works with German women to clear the rubble, clean clothes, and eventually finds a job with a Hungarian starting a press.